Denison University: Athletics

 Women's basketball at Denison has emerged as a national contender under head coach Sara Lee.
 Denison's 2010–11 squad completed the first 28–0 regular season in women's basketball in the NCAC and have advanced to the NCAA Division III Tournament for the seventh time in school history and their sixth time out of the last seven seasons.

-Men's basketball at Denison won the 2015-2016 NCAC tournament championship.
-They appeared in the NCAA tournament.

 The Denison men's and women's lacrosse programs have had their share of conference and national success.
 The two programs have combined for 28 NCAA Division III tournament berths.
 In 1999 and 2001 the Denison men's lacrosse team advances to the semifinal (Final 4) of the NCAA Division III Tournament [10] and most recently, in 2009, the Big Red advanced to the national quarterfinals of the NCAC Tournament before falling to Gettysburg.

 In 2008, the Denison women's tennis team advanced to the NCAA semifinals, eventually winning the consolation match to place third overall, marking the program's best national finish.
 That same year the doubles team of sophomore Marta Drane and freshman Kristen Cobb advanced to the championship match of the Division III Doubles championship before falling to Brittany Berckes and Alicia Menezes of Amherst in the finals.

-The Denison University Squash Team has spent the majority of its time as the #1 club team in the nation and competes with some of the top varsity teams across the nation.

 The Denison women's soccer team advanced to the NCAA quarterfinals for the second time in school history in 2010.
 The previous appearance occurred in 2005.
 Overall the program has qualified for the NCAA Tournament 14 times.

+In 2019, Denison was one of the first NCAA universities to participate in the organization's LGBTQ OneTeam Program, which launched in fall 2019.

 Denison boasts 49 NCAA postgraduate scholars and 87 Academic All-Americans.

 Career center

 In the spring of 2016, Denison University announced that the Austin E. Knowlton Foundation pledged $9.3 million towards the Center for Career Exploration, now known as The Austin E. Knowlton Center for Career Exploration.
-According to the Newark Advocate, this money is devoted to supporting the college's work in creating the "benchmark program" for transitioning students from the liberal arts into the professional world.
 In 2017, the Knowlton Center was honored by the National Association of Colleges and Employers (NACE) when President Adam Weinberg was given the Career Services Champion Award.

 The Knowlton Center provides programs beginning in a student's first year to prepare them for life after college including job and graduate school search assistance, career exploration, alumni mentoring, "first look" trips, and internship assistance.
 The center also provides internship funding to students on an application basis, ranging from $100-$4,000 to offset costs incurred during an internship.

-Denison University is one of the eight members of the CLIMB internship program.
-A prestigious internship program in Denver that only partners with Denison, Harvard, Middlebury, M.I.T., Northwestern, Stanford, Wesleyan, and Yale.
+Denison University is one of the eight members of the CLIMB internship program, an internship program in Denver that partners with Denison, Harvard, Middlebury, M.I.T., Northwestern, Stanford, Wesleyan, and Yale.